cortexlabs/cortex/docs/deployments/tensorflow.md

 - kind: api
   name: <string>  # API name (required)
   endpoint: <string>  # the endpoint for the API (default: /<deployment_name>/<api_name>)
-  tensorflow:
+  predictor:
+    type: tensorflow
+    path: <string>  # path to a python file with a TensorFlowPredictor class definition, relative to the Cortex root (required)
     model: <string>  # S3 path to an exported model (e.g. s3://my-bucket/exported_model) (required)
-    predictor: <string>  # path to a python file with a TensorFlowPredictor class definition, relative to the Cortex root (required)
     signature_key: <string>  # name of the signature def to use for prediction (required if your model has more than one signature def)
     config: <string: value>  # dictionary that can be used to configure custom values (optional)
     python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)